The number of cryptocurrency exchanges seems to never end. And that can makes choosing one more difficult.

 Binance is a cryptocurrency exchange that was founded in 2017 (in China) and is based in Malta.
 It has operations in the U.S. and Singapore.
 According to CoinMarketCap, Binance is the largest crypto trading platform in the world both in terms of trading volume and weekly site visits.

 Binance.US launched in September 2019 and is based in San Francisco.
+In 2023, the SEC filed charges against Binance and its founder alleging they were operating an unlicensed broker-dealer.

 What Do They Offer?